 While some people log in, do their online stuff, and then log off, I pretty much stay online twenty-four hours a day.
 Sure, I sleep just like everyone else, the biggest difference is that I’m sleeping next to a tablet computer, smart phone, and occasionally a laptop computer — all of which are jacked into the Internet.

 I earn my living online.
 For over 20 years I’ve worked in libraries, and I still work for a library.
 Now, instead of wandering the stacks as a circulation guy, I’m a public library ILS Administrator.
 I work with, manage, and support the computer systems that give the library its ability to put items in the hands of our patrons.
-My expertise revolves around Polaris ILS, which I’ve used for 18 years.
+My expertise revolves around Polaris ILS, which I’ve used for almost two decades.

 My specialties lie in open source software.
 I’m a slider, an operator who slides between operating systems, desktops, and frameworks and uses the best in each of them to create, solve problems, and build sites.
 I have a preference for Mac OS X, but I’m very proficient with Linux, Windows, iOS, and Android.